publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch63/schC/m__us_usc_t26_s6221.md

     Any adjustment to items of income, gain, loss, deduction, or credit of a partnership for a partnership taxable year (and any partner’s distributive share thereof) shall be determined, any tax attributable thereto shall be assessed and collected, and the applicability of any penalty, addition to tax, or additional amount which relates to an adjustment to any such item or share shall be determined, at the partnership level pursuant to this subchapter.

-    (b) Election out for certain partnerships with 100 or fewer partners, etc
+    (b) Election out for certain partnerships with 100 or fewer partners, etc.

     (1) In general